-Norco overdose is usually caused by using too much of the narcotic, whether accidentally or intentionally, can lead to an overdose.
+Norco overdose is usually caused by using too much of the narcotic, whether accidentally or intentionally, leading to an overdose.
 This can cause cardiac arrest or even death.
-The hydrocodone component of the medication is an opioid analgesic and can cause symptoms of difficult breathing and extreme drowsiness.
-Norco also contains acetaminophen, an analgesic which can cause liver failure if taken in high doses.
-The symptoms of a Norco overdose manifest in different ways in patients and depend on several factors.
-These can include how much was taken, how the body metabolizes the drug and whether it was taken in combination with other substances such as alcohol, other prescription drugs or illicit drugs.
-As with other narcotic drugs, regular use, even over a relatively short-term period, can lead to tolerance.
+The hydrocodone component of the medication is an opioid analgesic and can cause difficulty breathing and extreme drowsiness.
+Norco also contains acetaminophen, a painkiller that can cause liver failure if taken in high doses.
+Norco overdose symptoms manifest differently in patients and depend on several factors.
+These can include how much was taken, how the body metabolizes the drug, and whether it was taken in combination with other substances such as alcohol, other prescription drugs, or illicit drugs.
+As with other narcotic medications, regular use can lead to tolerance even over a relatively short-term period.
 Once this develops, the prescribed dosage is no longer effective at treating pain.
 Increasing a dose of Norco without a doctor’s permission can lead not only to overdose but to dependence as well.

 Immediate Treatment for Norco Overdose is Essential